dgmora/menu/README.md

 I think it's possible in the Contentful gems to enable caching, but I did not dig further.

 `ContentfulModel` also has support for paging, which could also be added.

+I had a few more commits but I had to remove them to filter the organization id from the VCR cassettes.